 Date: TBD

 School Finance 2.0 digs deeper into the financing of school programs.
 Topics such as instructional unit placements, performance-based pay and a more in-depth look at local funding will be covered.
-This Forum is NOT required training to earn the distinguished Certified Board Member distinction.

 Questions?
 Please contact: Carolyn Sanders, sanders@fsba.org or Tina Pinkoson, pinkoson@fsba.org